 The 2023 Polestar 3 will split from Volvo in terms of design.
 However, it’ll still retain many of the key themes that made its sibling so recognizable in recent years.
 Unlike the Polestar 2, which is essentially the Volvo 40.2 Concept, the 3 will take cues from the Precept, a show car introduced in 2020.
 That means it’ll reinterpret the Volvo design signature with its unique twist to keep the family lineage while remaining distinct.
 Some of those key aspects include the split Thor’s Hammer LED headlights and full-width LED taillights.
 You’ll find a unique face, too, one without the ribbon and Volvo’s iron mark, giving Polestar its unique look.
-Based on the sole teaser released, the Polestar 3 appears to be a low-slung compact crossover with a coupe-like roofline.
+Based on the sole teaser released, the Polestar 3 is a low-slung crossover with a coupe-like roofline to distinguish it from its platform mate, the successor to the Volvo XC90.
 In typical EV style, it’ll likely look more like a large hatchback.

 2023 Polestar 3 interior

 In line with its Swedish heritage, the Polestar 3’s interior will have clean lines and a minimalist look.
 That means you’ll find two displays on the dash as the most dominant features.
 You’ll likely still see buttons and knobs but there will only be a few of them just like in the Polestar 2.
 Expect Polestar to make extensive use of sustainable materials on the 3, which should give it plenty of eco-friendly credentials.